PtychoDV: Vision Transformer-Based Deep Unrolling Network for Ptychographic Image Reconstruction: Related Work

 where

 represents a cost function enforcing data consistency between $\xbm_i$ and $\ybm_i$.
-This choice of cost function can be derived as an approximation of the maximum likelihood (ML) cost fucntion for a Poisson noise model~\cite{Xu.etal2018}.
+This choice of cost function can be derived as an approximation of the maximum likelihood (ML) cost function for a Poisson noise model~\cite{Xu.etal2018}.